renuo/raspberry-pi-setup/README.md

-# 🖥 Raspberry Pi Setup for Renuo Office Entrance Monitor
+# 🖥 Raspberry Pi Setup for Renuo Entrance and Big Monitor Screen

 Setup for Raspberry Pi